 We got started with our technology about three or four years ago because we saw a niche in the market.
 People were talking about analytics, but they really weren’t doing that, they were just running more reports.
 That’s how we got focused on how we can make analysis real for a front-line manager through technology – that’s where we got started.
 But the original genesis was the ability to really understand advanced cause-effect analysis, not just correlation.

 A previous research by Visier in North America says is that the next generation CHROs definitely have to be data-driven, in fact, it’s a demand by business.
-What is the driving demand for HR Analytics amongst your clients?
+What is the driving demand for HR Analytics among your clients?
 Is it more of an internal demand to look at skills, manage retention, compensation etc., or is it more of an external demand in terms of remaining competitive, attracting the right talent, growing the business in new locations?

 Well, for our clients it’s all about driving business results.
 So it’s not just driving HR metrics or looking at compensation or driving activity, they really want to understand what we can work on with our people to drive sales or revenue or growth or productivity or even reducing turnover.